 Immersive Learning offers highly engaging training without sacrificing effectiveness or scale.

 Rather than having to choose between ineffective-scalable techniques (i.e. videos and online courses) and effective-expensive techniques (i.e. instructor-led and on-the-job training), VR provides effective learning at scale, allowing you to train thousands of employees on safety protocol.

 Through data analytics, you’ll be able to determine who went through the training, how well they did, and even how well they know the material (i.e. did they guess vs. know the answers).
 This is the data that safety professionals need to demonstrate successful training modules and therefore reduced organizational risk.

 Examples of VR safety training

 Factory floor: BMW is always looking for the most innovative training methods to ensure their associates are prepared to perform.
 With Immersive Learning, trainees are placed in different locations around the factory and instructed to identify safety issues, such as misplaced tools, improper signage, and overhead lights being out.
 With hazards located above, behind, and to either side of the user, BMW associates must truly examine the full environment – much like real life.
-This creates an engaging and differentiated workplace for associates, while also keeping the factory floor safe and risk-free.
+This benefit of immersive technology creates an engaging and differentiated workplace for associates, while also keeping the factory floor safe and risk-free.